 13 Jul Bacteria In Drinking Water

-Bacteria are the most numerous organisms on the planet.
+Bacteria in Drinking Water: Bacteria are the most numerous organisms on the planet.
 There are literally millions of different types of bacteria.
 They are one-celled organisms and are present in everything from water to food, and on objects, we touch every day.
 What’s ironic about bacteria is that they are among the smallest organisms on earth, and yet, they can cause some of the greatest problems.

 We come in contact with millions of bacteria every day, and nearly all are harmless.
 However, some types of bacteria are very harmful, especially those from sewage, even when present in small amounts.

-Bacteria are the cause of some serious disease, such as cholera, that plagued villages and towns centuries ago.
+Bacteria in drinking water are the cause of some serious disease, such as cholera, that plagued villages and towns centuries ago.
 Thanks to modern sanitation methods, many of these diseases have been greatly reduced or eliminated.
 Unfortunately, less developed countries that do not have effective sanitation systems are still affected by diseases caused by bacteria and viruses from sewage.

 Most people develop an immunity to common bacteria at an early age.
 However, people with damaged or undeveloped immune systems, such as newborns, the elderly, AIDS patients, and cancer patients undergoing chemotherapy, are less resistant to disease and are more apt to become sick as a result of bacterial infections.